-Days 6 - 90: You pay a \$0 copay per day.
+Lifetime Reserve Days \$0 copay per day.

-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the costsharing you would pay at a network hospital.
+Lifetime Reserve Days are additional days that the plan will pay for when members are in a hospital for more than the number of days covered by the plan.
+Members have a total of 60 reserve days that can be used during their lifetime If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+Prior Authorization may be required.